zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     * **routes.gatewayUrl**

-        Both _gateway-url_ and _service-url_ parameters specify how the API service endpoints are mapped to the API gateway endpoints.
-The _gateway-url_ parameter sets the target endpoint on the gateway.
+        Both _gatewayUrl_ and _serviceUrl_ parameters specify how the API service endpoints are mapped to the API gateway endpoints.
+The _gatewayUrl_ parameter sets the target endpoint on the gateway.

     * **routes.serviceUrl**

-        Both _gateway-url_ and _service-url_ parameters specify how the API service endpoints are mapped to the API gateway endpoints.
-The _service-url_ parameter points to the target endpoint on the gateway.
+        Both _gatewayUrl_ and _serviceUrl_ parameters specify how the API service endpoints are mapped to the API gateway endpoints.
+The _serviceUrl_ parameter points to the target endpoint on the gateway.

+* **apiInfo**

+    This section defines APIs that are provided by the service.
+Currently, only one API is supported.

+* **apiInfo.apiId**

+    Specifies the API identifier that is registered in the API Mediation Layer installation.
+    The API ID uniquely identifies the API in the API Mediation Layer.
+    The same API can be provided by multiple service.
+The API ID can be used to locate same APIs that are provided by different services.
+    The creator of the API defines this ID.
+    Same syntax rules as for the service ID applies for the API ID.

+* **apiInfo.gatewayUrl**

+    The base path at the API gateway where the API is available.
+It should be the same as a _gatewayUrl_ value in the _routes_ sections.

+* **apiInfo.swaggerUrl**

+    (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document that provides the API documentation for this API is available.

+* **apiInfo.documentationUrl**

+    (Optional) Specifies a URL to a website where external documentation is provided.
+    This can be used when _swaggerUrl_ is not provided.

+* **apiInfo.version**

+    (Optional) Specifies the actual version of the API in [semantic versioning](https://semver.org/) format.
+This can be used when _swaggerUrl_ is not provided.

 * **catalogUiTileId**